 The colours are a very serious test for any printer, and you should not expect a perfect result (particularly since it is printed without any profile corrections)

-The PF PRO help has detailed comments on its interpretation, but I’ll show a few scans of printed versions so you can get an idea of what to look for
+The PF PRO help file (installed with the software) has detailed comments covering its interpretation, but I’ll show a few scans of printed versions so you can get an idea of what to look for.

 First of all is a version printed using the same settings as the green test print above….